-The foremost aspect to be considered in the scenario of computer overheat is that are the drivers updated.
-One can face this issue if the drives are not updated correctly in according to the Windows.
-Users can go to their settings, to the Window Updates section, and then check for these updates.
-It is also necessary that you install the correct drivers for Windows 10 to avoid computer overheat.
+The foremost aspect to be considered in the scenario of computer overheat is that the drivers are updated.
+One can face this issue if the drives are not updated correctly according to Windows.
+Users can go to their settings, the Window Updates section, and then check for them.
+It is also necessary that you install the correct drivers for Windows 10/11 to avoid the Computer overheat.

-Also, please ensure that the computer overheat is not being caused by a driver that you may have installed recently.
-If you have installed one, simply uninstall it, reboot, and check if the problems of computer overheat still persist, if it doesn't, you may have just fixed the issue.
-Similarly, you should also look into the functioning of your hardware components.
 Incompatible hardware programs are also one of the major reasons that cause the problem of computer overheat.
 Proper ventilation for your CPU is also necessary to avoid this problem.
-Often, we do not leave enough breathing space for our systems which causes a rise in temperature in the hardware, and thus causing the issues of computer overheat.
+Often, we do not leave enough breathing space for our systems which causes a rise in temperature in the hardware and thus causing the issues of computers to overheat.

-However, Windows 10 users have to follow additional set of methods due to computer overheat problems that have accompanied that Windows upgrade.
+However, Windows 10/11 users have to follow an additional set of methods due to computer overheat problems that have accompanied that Windows upgrade.
 We shall discuss them further in the article.

-If your computer is overheating, and your battery life is heading for a complete meltdown, this could be attributed to a process called the runtime broker.
+If your Computer is overheating and your battery life is heading for a complete meltdown, this could be attributed to a runtime broker process.

-The core feature from Windows 8 was designed by Microsoft, and it is a safe process which assists the Windows through the Metro apps permissions.
-Runtime Broker won't run as long as there are no Metro apps running.
-However, with the upgrade to Windows 10, this process comes alongside too, and for now, it's been causing great disturbance for most use
+Microsoft designed the core feature from Windows 8, and it is a safe process that assists Windows through the Metro apps permissions.
+Runtime Broker won't run as long as no Metro apps are running.
+However, with the upgrade to Windows 10/11, the process comes alongside too.
+And for now, it's been causing a great disturbance for most use.

-You can start by ensuring that the Runtime Broker has been consuming a majority chunk of your CPU processes, thus causing the issue of Computer overheat.
-You are required to head to the Task Manager and check the processes tab in order to find out if it has been consuming the CPU space.
-If it has been indeed occupying the space, you have to follow the given options to disable Runtime Broker.
-This involves tweaking your registry.
+You can start by ensuring that the Runtime Broker has been consuming a majority chunk of your CPU processes, thus causing computer overheats.
+You must head to the Task Manager and check the processes tab to determine if it has been consuming the CPU space.
+If it has been occupying the space, you have to follow the given options to disable Runtime Broker.
+It involves tweaking your registry.
 Therefore, if you are not sure of your capability to do it alone, we recommend professional help.

 Here are the following steps:

-However, one can opt for the following options if the heating problem still persists.
-One can turn off the Windows Tips reduces the processes that Runtime Broker occupies.
-Using the settings menu in Windows 10, you can turn off the Windows tips.
-Turning on the battery saver mode in Windows 10 can also give you respite from the problem of computer overheat for some time, but is not a permanent solution.
+However, one can opt for the following options if the heating problem persists.
+One can turn off the Windows to reduces the processes that Runtime Broker occupies.
+Using the settings menu in Windows 10/11, you can turn off the Windows tips.
+Turning on the battery saver mode in Windows 10/11 can also give you respite from the problem of Computer overheat for some time, but it is not a permanent solution.

-Windows 10 has been giving trouble to a lot of users with the issue of computer overheat.
-Many users have tried following the above steps, cleaning their fan, even reinstalling their third party anti-virus programs, but the problem did still remain.
-Reinstallation of Windows 10 can also be an option, but hasn't proved to be useful.
-Windows 10 has been regularly updated by Microsoft and one should keep checking for updates.
-You can check out other articles on the portal to see solutions other problems that are users facing with Windows 10.
+Windows 10/11 has been giving trouble to a lot of users with the issue of computers overheat.
+Many users have tried following the above steps, cleaning their fan, even reinstalling their third-party anti-virus programs, but the problem remains.
+The reinstallation of Windows 10/11 can also be an option but hasn't proved to be useful.